Who knew you could find the prettiest Caribbean turquoise beaches and sandy shores in Nicaragua?

 This Jungle AirBnB

-This place runs on solar, is tucked away in the jungles (near the beach) creating that remote getaway adventurous travelers are looking for.
-There are hammocks strung upstairs, plants in the living room (growing through the floor) and no glass on the windows.
+This place runs on solar power, tucked away in the jungle (near the beach), creating that remote getaway that adventurous travelers are looking for.
+There are hammocks strung upstairs, plants in the living room (growing through the floor), and no glass on the windows.
 Talk about a low-key vibe!
-The place sleeps 5, at only $44 a night.
+The place can sleep 10 guests between 2 rooms.
 Book here.

 Sea View Hotel

 Found right on the beach, you can plan on splashing in the ocean and hanging out on chairs on this hotel's porch.
-Rooms are very affordable (pretty basic, but set up with all the necessities) and start at $20 a night for a double room.
+Rooms are very affordable (pretty basic but equipped with all the necessities) and start at around $25 a night for a double room.
 Book here.

 All About Big Corn

-This is where the locals hang out — it's more built up, and less of a tourist scene, but well worth your time!
-Some ILP Volunteers liked the feel of Big Corn more than that of Little Corn (it's really split on where you should spend your time).
+This is where the locals hang out — it's more built up, and less of a tourist scene, but still well worth your time!
+Some ILP volunteers liked the feel of Big Corn more than that of Little Corn, but honestly, it's really split when it comes to recommendations of where you should spend your time.
 One thing that is nice about Big Corn is that it's a bigger island, so you have more room to spread out and taxis to take if you don't feel like walking.
-Taxis are 20 cordoba per person no matter where you are going which is handy.
+Taxis are 20 cordobas per person for most rides, no matter where you are going, which is handy.
 Good to know: They pick up multiple people along the way until the car is full.

-Just know that "big" and "built up" still translates to a pretty remote and secluded getaway!
+Just know that "big" and "built up" still translate to a pretty remote and secluded getaway!

 Pleasant Hill is the name of the highest point of the island, and is worth the climb if you want the view.
-It's not the highest thing you'll summit if you plan to trek some volcanoes in Nicaragua, but it's nice change of pace from the beaches.
-One thing that makes this hike even more interesting is this alien-like pyramid that's a part of an artistic movement called the Soul of the World.
-It's about an hour long hike.
+It's not the highest thing you'll summit if you plan to trek some volcanoes in Nicaragua, but it's a nice change of pace from the beaches.
+One thing that makes this hike even more interesting is the alien-like pyramid, part of an artistic movement called the Soul of the World.
+Because of that, it's also referred to sometimes as the "alien hike".

 Places To Eat On Big Corn